-Ms. McMellin and Mr. Nejad's base salary is determined by level of responsibility and tenure at FIL or its affiliates.
+Mr. Emami Nejad's and Mr. Patel's base salary is determined by level of responsibility and tenure at FIL or its affiliates.
 The primary components of each portfolio manager's bonus are based on the pre-tax investment performance of the portfolio manager's fund(s) and account(s) measured against a benchmark index or within a defined peer group, as applicable, assigned to each fund or account.
-The pre-tax investment performance of each portfolio manager's fund(s) and account(s) is weighted according to his or her tenure on those fund(s) and account(s) over his or her tenure.
+The pre-tax investment performance of each portfolio manager's fund(s) and account(s) is weighted according to his or her tenure on those fund(s) and account(s) and the average asset size of those fund(s) and account(s) over his or her tenure.
 Each component is calculated separately over the portfolio manager's tenure on those fund(s) and account(s) over a measurement period that initially is contemporaneous with his or her tenure, but that eventually encompasses rolling periods of up to three years for the comparison to a benchmark index or a peer group.
 A smaller, subjective component of each portfolio manager's bonus is based on the co-manager's overall contribution to management of FIL.
-The portion of each portfolio manager's bonus that is linked to the investment performance of VIP Strategic Income Portfolio is based on the pre-tax investment performance of the portion of the fund's assets he or she manages measured against the Bloomberg Barclays Global Aggregate DM GDP ex USD Index.
+The portion of each portfolio manager's bonus that is linked to the investment performance of VIP Strategic Income Portfolio is based on the pre-tax investment performance of the portion of the fund's assets the portfolio manager manages measured against the Bloomberg Barclays Global Aggregate Developed Markets ex USD GDP Weighted Index (hedged).